Our executive team

 Shelley Babin, Senior Vice President, Law & General Counsel, Chief Ethics Officer

 As Ontario Power Generation’s Senior Vice President, Law & General Counsel, Shelley Babin provides strategic legal advice to OPG on all aspects of the company’s business and directs its legal team.
-She is also accountable for the Corporate Governance and Corporate Secretary team, the Freedom of Information office and the Employee Relations group, and is OPG’s Chief Ethics Officer.
+She is also accountable for the Corporate Governance and Corporate Secretary team, the Freedom of Information office and the Ethics & Equity group, and is OPG’s Chief Ethics Officer.

 Within the company, Shelley formally mentors and helps lead the development of high potential employees, with a focus on visible minorities, and is a strong advocate for diversity and inclusion initiatives.
 She was recently awarded Tomorrow’s Leader (2018) by the Canadian General Counsel Awards.
 Shelley is a member of the Quorum Club Advisory Board and a volunteer at the Pro Bono Ontario Free Legal Advice Hotline.